14 October 2020

 A number of Ireland’s leading tourist attractions have turned green last week (Thursday) to highlight the plight of inbound tourism as pandemic restrictions persist.
 The event has been organised by industry leaders to send a clear message to Finance Minister Paschal Donohoe as he prepares Budget 2021.

-The Cliffs of Moher, The Guinness Storehouse and King John’s Castle are among the venues being flooded with green light across Dublin, Clare, Limerick, Kerry, Cork, Galway and Meath.
+The Cliffs of Moher, The Guinness Storehouse, and King John’s Castle Limerick are among the venues being flooded with green light across Dublin, Clare, Limerick, Kerry, Cork, Galway and Meath.